Small Business Administration: Criticism

 The Cato Institute has challenged the justification of the federal government in intervening in credit markets.
 Among other criticisms, Cato argues that "the SBA benefits a relatively tiny number of small businesses at the expense of the vast majority of small business that do not receive government assistance.
 SBA subsidies also represent a form of corporate welfare for the banking industry."
 Cato notes that the failure rate of all SBA loans from 2001 to 2010 is 19.4%, contributing to a cost to taxpayers of $6.2 billion in 2011.

 In 2005, SBA Inspector General Report 5-15 stated, "One of the most important challenges facing the Small Business Administration and the entire Federal government today is that large businesses are receiving small business procurement awards and agencies are receiving credit for these awards."

 In October 2009, the Government Accountability Office released Report 10-108 which stated, "By failing to hold firms accountable, SBA and contracting agencies have sent a message to the contracting community that there is no punishment or consequences for committing fraud."

 Between 2009 and 2011, 7a Program guaranteed loans to Black-owned businesses declined by 47%.
 Black loans are 3% of 7a loans for fiscal years 2014-2019.
 The SBA report to Congress has minority loans at 23%.

 On April 17, 2020, the SBA approved $20 million in forgivable loans to Ruth's Hospitality Group, a publicly traded company, as part of the Paycheck Protection Program.
 While accommodation and franchise businesses were allowed by legislation to participate in the Paycheck Protection Program per its qualification requirements, the loan made to Ruth's Hospitality Group represents a departure from the SBA's mission to serve small businesses.

-On May 21st, 2020 it was reported that Planned Parenthood improperly received Paycheck Protection Program fundings.
+On May 21, 2020, it was reported that Planned Parenthood improperly received Paycheck Protection Program fundings.
 In response, the SBA sent a demand letter to Planned Parenthood requesting that they return the improperly received funding.

-In December, 2020, according to data released after a federal lawsuit filed by several news organizations under the Freedom of Information Act challenging the SBA’s refusal to release records on borrowers and loan amounts relating to the government's Paycheck Protection Program, it was revealed that more than half of the money from the Treasury Department’s coronavirus emergency fund for small businesses actually went to bigger small businesses representing just 5 percent of the recipients.
+In December 2020, according to data released after a federal lawsuit filed by several news organizations under the Freedom of Information Act challenging the SBA's refusal to release records on borrowers and loan amounts relating to the government's Paycheck Protection Program, it was revealed that more than half of the money from the Treasury Department's coronavirus emergency fund for small businesses actually went to bigger small businesses representing just 5 percent of the recipients.
 The CARES Act of 2020 generally classified a small business as a business with 500 employees or fewer.

+In October 2025 the watchdog group Public Citizen filed a Hatch Act complaint against Kelly Loeffler as SBA administrator alleging that the SBA's shutdown notice about the 2025 United States federal government shutdown was "electioneering" while on duty.